nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_problems_and_issues.md

 ## Coded Resources ##

-- The ITK FHIR Outpatient letter does not currently support a coded problems and issues.
+- The ITK FHIR Outpatient Letter does not currently support a coded problems and issues.